- Instructions for Form 1040-C - Introductory Material

 Income from U.S. sources that is not effectively connected with a U.S. trade or business is generally taxed at 30%.
 Your rate may be lower if the country of which you are a resident and the United States have a treaty setting lower rates.

-For a list of the types of income not considered effectively connected with a U.S. trade or business, see the instructions for Schedule A—Income and Schedule B—Certain Gains and Losses From Sales or Exchanges by Nonresident of Property Not Effectively Connected With a U.S. Trade or Business , later.
+For a list of the types of income not considered effectively connected with a U.S. trade or business, see the instructions for Schedule A—Income and Schedule B—Certain Gains and Losses From Sales or Exchanges by Nonresident Aliens of Property Not Effectively Connected With a U.S. Trade or Business, later.
 If you are a nonresident alien in the United States to study or train, see Pub.
 519.

 You must enter each dependent's SSN or ITIN.
 See Identifying number, earlier.

-Check the box in this column if your dependent is a qualifying child for the child tax credit.
-See Pub.
-501, Exemptions, Standard Deduction, and Filing Information, to find out who is a qualifying child.
+Check the appropriate box in this column if your dependent is a qualifying child for the child tax credit or for the credit for other dependents.

 Read the descriptions on line 1 of Form 1040-C for Groups I, II, and III to see which group(s) applies to you.
 If Group I or II applies, use lines 15 through 22 to figure your tax.
 If Group III applies, use lines 23 and 24 to figure your tax.
 If you are a nonresident alien to which both Groups II and III apply, use lines 15 through 24 to figure your tax.